arjkb/flask_toy_server/README.md

 #### How to run:

-Ensure you are in a python environment with flask installed.
+Ensure you are in a python3 environment with [flask installed](https://flask.palletsprojects.com/en/2.0.x/installation/).

 To install flask, run
 ```
 pip install Flask
 ```

+To run the app in a development environment (debug mode):
 ```
 export FLASK_APP=app
 export FLASK_ENV=development